Find out about your obligations if you have an endorsement to use pistols.

 Arms Regulations 1992, regulation 28, Security precautions in relation to pistols, prohibited firearms, prohibited magazines, and restricted weapons | New Zealand Legislation website

-For guidance on how to comply, download the Secure Storage and Transportation Guide for Firearms and Ammunition.
+For guidance on how to comply, download the Secure Firearms Storage and Transportation guide.
 Section 4 of the guide is about security for endorsed firearms.

 Inspections

-If you have an endorsement, you must allow a member of New Zealand Police (usually someone from Te Tari Pūreke) to:
+If you have an endorsement, under Arms Act 1983, s31A Conditions of endorsements, you must allow a member of New Zealand Police (usually someone from Te Tari Pūreke) to:

 • enter the premises where the pistols are stored for an inspection at a reasonable time